fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 # RSA cryptography

-the [RSA](https://tools.ietf.org/html/rfc8017) is one of the most widely used public-key cryptosystem in the world.
+the [RSA](https://tools.ietf.org/html/rfc8017) system is one of the most widely used public-key cryptosystem in the world.
 The RSA algorithm provides:
 - key-pair generation: random keys typically of size 1024-4096 bits
 - encryption: encrypt a message in the range [0-key_length] using the public key and decrypt using the private key
 - digital signature: sign a message with the private key and verify using the public key